folio-org/folio-install/single-server.md

 ## Load module reference data

-  * Reference data is required for mod-inventory-storage and mod-circulation-storage
+  * Reference data is required for mod-inventory-storage and mod-circulation-storage and mod-users
     * It is included in the GitHub repos for these modules, along with a shell script for loading
     * Reference data for the latest release has been copied into this repository, in the directory `reference-data`
   * Reference data (address types, patron groups) can be created in the UI for mod-users